aptos-labs/move-by-examples/fungible-asset-with-buy-sell-tax/README.md

 TFA Transfer between users is not taxed.

-If anyone swaps TFA to APT using the Thala pool, TFA creator gets a 5% tax, i.e. if 100 TFA can swap to 1 APT, user ends up getting TFA and creator gets 5TFA.
+If anyone swaps TFA to APT using the Thala pool, TFA creator gets a 5% tax, i.e. if 100 TFA can swap to 1 APT, user ends up getting less than 1 APT and creator gets 5TFA.

 ## Aptos Specific Things